 Pride goeth before destruction, and an haughty spirit before a fall.

-A force stronger than gravity brings men down - pride!
+A force stronger than gravity brings men down – pride!
 Solomon gave an axiom here that all men should memorize and consider every day.
-Getting arrogant or puffed up about anything is a sure way to end up flat on your face!
-Haughty or proud men are going down just as surely as nuts fall from the tree!
-Humble yourself today, reader!
+Getting arrogant or puffed up about anything is a sure way to end up flat on your face.
+Haughty or proud men are going down just as surely as nuts fall from a tree.
+Humble yourself today, reader, and hate your pride.

-King Uzziah presumed to offer incense like a priest, but had to retire with facial leprosy!
-Haman proudly tried to destroy the Jews, to his own shame and hanging!
-Peter declared he would never deny the Lord, until the cock crowed a few hours later!
-Herod haughtily enjoyed the praise of men, for the few hours the worms let him suffer!
+King Uzziah presumed to offer incense like a priest, but had to retire with facial leprosy.
+Haman proudly tried to destroy the Jews, to his own shame and hanging.
+Peter declared he would never deny the Lord, until the cock crowed a few hours later.
+Herod haughtily enjoyed the praise of men, for the few hours the worms let him suffer before killing him.

 It is easy to spot a proud man.
 He likes to talk, especially about himself or his opinions.
 He does not serve others voluntarily, for it is beneath him, and he is too preoccupied with his own things.
 He moves in high circles, and he lives above his means.
 He rejects advice or warnings.
 He gets angry easily, criticizes others, and holds bitterness for past offences.

 Humility is not thinking or saying you are humble.
 Humility is obeying God and serving others.
+Humility is not how you look or walk; it is exalting God and others instead of yourself.
 Pride provokes Him to judgment; humility brings blessing.
-"Humble yourselves therefore under the mighty hand of God, that he may exalt you in due time" (I Pet 5:6).
+“Humble yourselves therefore under the mighty hand of God, that he may exalt you in due time” (I Pet 5:6).